 Californians can be really creative with their homes as well – I’ve seen luxury Airstreams, yurts, and even a Gingerbread house on AirBnB!

 To save the most money, stick to hostels and campgrounds on your road trip through California.
 Hostels in California are actually really nice (some of the best hostels in the US, in fact) and are usually the most affordable accommodation available.
 Camping is the best way to experience the beautiful nature in California; it’s also the cheapest way to visit California.

 If you’re feeling lucky you could try your hand at couchsurfing!
 Lots of people use this though so competition is quite high in California.

 Camping in California

-Camping is one of the best ways to stick to a budget on a California road trip.
+Camping in California won’t just help you stick to a budget, but is a great way to make the most of your road trip experience.
 Campgrounds are way cheaper to stay at than hotels or apartments, and often may be your only means of lodging.
 If you’re going to go on an affordable road trip in California, camping will be a necessity just as much as pleasure.

 There’s all sorts of nature in California and, consequently, countless places to go camping.
 There are several types of campsites in California that range in price and amenities.
 Some common examples include walk-up sites, cabins, and primitive sites.
 You can even stay in a fire lookout, which has to be one of the coolest things to do in California!